mrjackyliang/transmission-vpn/README.md

 This script is purely useful for checking if your Transmission connection is working properly, and breaks Transmission if the VPN connection is off to prevent a leak.
 Here is one scenario where I would use it:

-* Run __transmissionvpn.sh repair__ every 1 or 5 minutes.
+* Run __/volume1/transmissionvpn.sh repair__ every 1 or 5 minutes.

 ## How to Use this Script
 Before you use this script, use the following commands:

-1. __transmissionvpn.sh install__ - Installer.
+1. __sh transmissionvpn.sh install__ - Installer.
 Stops VPN, binds 127.0.0.1 to Transmission
-2. __transmissionvpn.sh uninstall__ - Uninstaller.
+2. __sh transmissionvpn.sh uninstall__ - Uninstaller.
 Stops VPN, binds 0.0.0.0 to Transmission

 To run this script, use the following commands:

-1. __transmissionvpn.sh start__ - Start.
+1. __sh transmissionvpn.sh start__ - Start.
 Starts the VPN, binds VPN address to Transmission
-2. __transmissionvpn.sh stop__ - Stop.
+2. __sh transmissionvpn.sh stop__ - Stop.
 Stops the VPN, binds 127.0.0.1 to Transmission
-3. __transmissionvpn.sh repair__ - Repair.
+3. __sh transmissionvpn.sh repair__ - Repair.
 Fixes stalled VPNs, decides which IP address to bind

+NOTE: If the script is located in /volume1/examplefolder/, navigate to that folder (using the __cd__ command) before executing the commands above.